king-ali/Face_Recognition_using_KNearestNeighbours_and_PCA/README.md

 # Face Recognition using K Nearest Neighbours and PCA

-This is the assignmnt 2 of computer vision course taught by Dr. Shahzor Ahmad

 The CMU Pose, Illumination, and Expression (PIE) database (http://ieeexplore.ieee.org/abstract/document/1004130/) consists of 41,368 images of 68 subjects.
 Each person is under 13 different poses, 43 different illumination conditions, and with 4 different expressions.
 Following illustrate various instances of the first subject.